Travel Coffee Makers: Best Portable Coffee Makers (For Nomads)

 Weight is also something to consider.
 If you’re looking for something to take with you on flights or camping trips, you want to make sure it’s light enough to carry.

 Are you an urban traveler, or will you be making coffee on a campsite under the open skies?
 Some coffee makers, like these drip coffee makers, require electricity; others don’t.
 Are you going to take a camper van?
 If that’s the case, here are some nice RV coffee makers to choose from.

 What Else Will I Need?

-With a light hand grinder like the Hario Mini Mill, you don’t need to settle for stale grounds just because you’re travelling.
+Many coffee drinkers prefer grinding their coffee beans right before brewing, and that’s doable on the go, as well.
+No, you don’t need to bring an electric grinder with you, a hand grinder works best for portability.
+With a light hand grinder like the Hario Mini Mill, you don’t need to settle for stale grounds just because you’re traveling.

-For urban travellers, light travel kettles are a practical option.
-On more outdoorsy adventures, you can always boil water on an open fire as long as you have a vessel.
+Although most travel coffee makers require no electricity, you need a way to boil water.
+For urban travelers, light travel kettles on Amazon are a practical option.
+On more outdoorsy adventures, you can boil water on an open fire as long as you have a vessel.